Deep Feature Fusion for Mitosis Counting: Materials Methods

 \subsection{Multi-Stream CNN}

-The framework presented in parts labeled 3 through 10 of Figure \ref{mfrcnn} is a multi-stream version of the Faster R-CNN object detection network \cite{faster-rcnn}.
+The framework presented in parts labeled 3 through 10 of Figure \ref{mfrcnn} is a Multi-stream version of the Faster R-CNN object detection network \cite{faster-rcnn}.
 In this work, the network is adapted to classify regions of interest having a mitosis, instead of classifying actual physical objects.
 One stream takes an input of the segmented image map while the the other takes an input of the original RGB image.
-In part 3, the segmented training data output from U-net is used for input to the segmentation stream of the multi-stream Faster-RCNN.
+In part 3, the segmented training data output from UNet is used for input to the segmentation stream of the Multi-stream Faster-RCNN.
 Original images with all three color channels are used again in Faster R-CNN as input to the RGB stream.
-The purpose of the segmentation stream is to provide additional evidence of mitosis locations by emphasizing the segmented features picked up by U-net.
+The purpose of the segmentation stream is to provide additional evidence of mitosis locations by emphasizing the segmented features picked up by UNet.

 The base convolutional neural network (CNN) in part 4 is a VGG-16 network pre-trained on ImageNet \cite{imagenet}.
-Around 9 boxes with different scales and aspect ratios are generated from each position (anchor) of the output feature map produced in the last layer of the CNN (part 5).
-This produces thousands of boxes that can be used for region proposals generated by the Region Proposal Network (RPN) during training (part 6.)
+Nine boxes with different scales and aspect ratios are generated from each position (anchor) of the output feature map produced in the last layer of the CNN (part 5).
+This produces thousands of boxes that can be used for region proposals generated by the Region Proposal Network (RPN) during training (part 6).